 Social Influencers: the next stage of marketing

-How to create successful Influence campaigns with Social Influencers
+How to create successful influencer marketing campaigns with Social Influencers

 Instagram cannot be ignored or underestimated.
 Sporting millions of users, Instagram is a haven for inspiration and creativity where more and more people are being influenced every day.
 Why and how has Instagram reached this level of success?
 Who are Social Influencers and what motivates them, and how can brands authentically connect with users through them?
 Social Soup interviewed over one hundred Instagram power users to find out.

 Instagram has had a meteoric rise.
 Only three months after its launch in 2010, Instagram boasted over one million users.
 Despite only having a dozen employees and not earning a single cent, Instagram was bought for one billion dollars.
 In the four years since, Instagram has doubled its user base – a comparatively higher growth to either Facebook or Twitter.
 As it stands today, 26% of Australians and half of 18-29 year olds are active on Instagram – 60% of which are women.

 The key to Instagram’s success is in creating a positive and creative environment for its users.
 Research on Instagram’s success finds four key motivations for use:

 - To document